Home

 Bullying

-The child abuse continuum shows that children who have been abused can go on to exhibit bullying behaviours, though it's important to understand that not all abused children become bullies, and that not all bullies come from abusive homes.
+Bullying can have a child abuse connection.
+Children who have been abused can go on to exhibit aggressive behaviours, though it's important to understand that not all abused children become bullies, and that not all bullies come from abusive homes.

 » the social climate at school

-STAT: Most bullying happens in or close to the school building (British Columbia Ministry of Education, 20001).
+Most aggression happens in or close to the school building (British Columbia Ministry of Education, 20002).

-Bullying and harassment have traditionally been considered rites of passage, something all children and youth must go through.
+Bullying and harassment (B & H) have traditionally been considered rites of passage, something all children and youth must go through.
 This is a myth.
-It has only been in the past 20 years or so that bullying and harassment have received international attention.
+It has only been in the past 25 years or so that this pervasive issue has received international attention.
 This attention has in large part been due to children and youth who commit suicide as a result of being a victim of relentless bullying and their inability to cope.
 There have been enough incidents' of children committing suicide for this reason that a new phrase has been coined: bullycide.

 » being submissive